 Crannag Bistro – Bonar Bridge

+One of the best places to eat in Scotland is Crannag Bistro.
 This is simply good cooking.
-No need for a massive tasting, they keep it simple with a few solid choices on the menu every night.
+No need for a massive tasting.
+They keep it simple with a few solid choices on the menu every night.
 The restaurant is run by a Scottish couple who love great food.
 They aim to use great Scottish ingredients like fresh fish, beef, cheese, and pork.

 It’s the perfect spot for dinner when driving the North Coast 500.
-I had an amazing salmon pastrami as a starter and Tasha went with a cheese soufflé as her main that was amazing.
-To top it all off we had a massive piece of meringue pie and cheesecake.
+I had amazing salmon pastrami as a starter, and Tasha went with a cheese soufflé as her main.
+That was amazing.
+To top it all off, we had a massive piece of meringue pie and cheesecake.
 Yum!

 Stravaigin – Glasgow